 Now, onto jojoba oil’s beauty benefits!

-Skin Benefits of Jojoba Oil
+Benefits of Jojoba Oil for Skin

 As mentioned, when jojoba oil is applied to skin, its chemical composition mimics that of sebum.
 It not only helps provide moisture where needed but also balances out the amount of oil your skin produces.
 This ensures that your skin isn’t starving for sebum but isn’t swimming in it either.
 Another notable feature of jojoba oil is its anti-microbial properties, which make it effective at treating those with acne-prone skin.